 This week we reach the midpoint of winter, marked by the cross-quarter day of Imbolc.
 Traditionally, Imbolc begins at sundown on February 1st & continues through February 2nd.

-Imbolc is an ancient Gaelic holiday celebrating the very first stirrings of new life–the earliest breaths of spring.
+Imbolc is an ancient Celtic holiday celebrating the very first stirrings of new life–the earliest breaths of spring.
 Even though there may still be snow on the ground where you are, even if it’s freezing cold outside, we are beginning to feel the very earliest hints of spring rising in our spirits.

 After months of turning inward, of hibernation & of rest, life is beginning to stir again.

 Read all about the meaning of Imbolc & how its energy affects you here.
 You’ll also find journal Qs for this powerful time of year here.

 Here are 2 sweet rituals you can perform to observe this sacred seasonal day.
 If you’re able, I recommend doing them both in the order listed.

 The purpose of this part of the ritual is to cleanse, not only your body, but also your mind & soul.
 It’s a chance to meditate & reflect upon the things you’d like to rinse away.

 ✧ Set the mood by lighting candles & turning off harsh overhead light.
 Light some incense or diffuse essential oils with a scent you find soothing or inspiring.
 Play some music, if you find that relaxing.
 (I have the perfect playlist here.)